input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ### Chain-Freezing Attacks
 Using nonce selection to stall block production entirely, halting the protocol and causing network paralysis.

 ## 2.2.
-Non-Exaustive Manipulation Stategy List
+Non-Exhaustive Manipulation Stategy List

 The Ethereum community recently published an insightful paper titled [*Forking the RANDAO: Manipulating Ethereum's Distributed Randomness Beacon*](https://eprint.iacr.org/2025/037).
 Since the system model used to analyze randomness manipulation in Ethereum is also applicable to Cardano, we will extensively reference their work to explore various manipulation strategies within the Cardano ecosystem.